2 Corinthians 11

 2 Corinthians 11:7-9Robbed Other Churches for Your Sake

 7Have I committed an offence in abasing myself that ye might be exalted, because I have preached to you the gospel of God freely?
-8I have robbed other churches, taking wages of them, to do you service.
+8I robbed other churches, taking wages of them, to do you service.
 9And when I was present with you, and wanted, I was chargeable to no man: for that which was lacking to me the brethren which came from Macedonia supplied: and in all things I have kept myself from being burdensome unto you, and so will I keep myself.

 2 Corinthians 11:13-15False Apostles as Ministers of Satan